 The day to day itinerary details are constantly being updated so please check this website regularly.

 Own arrangements for travel to Adelaide.
-The group will meet up at our downtown hotel for a welcome dinner and an outline of the fantastic days ahead.
+The group will meet up at our downtown luxury hotel for a welcome reception and an outline of the fantastic days ahead.

 We board our charter coach this morning – and being a public holiday in South Australia today – we'll take advantage of the quiet traffic conditions and take in a few of the city sights before heading southeast and into the magnificent Adelaide Hills.
 We call into Hahndorf where they say everything is handmade, handcrafted and handpicked.
 Hahndorf is a contemporary village proud of its German heritage.
 You'll have time to stroll the tree-lined main street and discover butcher, baker and candlestick makers, plenty of coffee shops... and a whole lot more.